pymeasure/leco-protocol/components.md

 A component primarily tasked with routing/coordinating the message flow between other Components.
 It represents the intermediate zmq brokers, proxies or somesuch.

-Every network needs at least one Coordinator, as all other Components within a Node directly exchange messages only with the Coordinator.
+Every network needs at least one Coordinator, as all other Components within one Node directly exchange messages only with the Coordinator.

 Every Node must have exactly one Coordinator.